 Pai Gow Poker: A Unique Twist on Traditional Poker

 Are you bored of traditional poker?
 Maybe you're ready to branch out of your normal routine and play a game that has a little bit of a twist on it.
-If that's the case, consider playing Pai Gow Poker, which is a unique bite on a classic game.
+If that's the case, consider playing Pai Gow Poker, which is a unique twist on a classic game.
 Scroll down to learn the ins and outs of Pai Gow Poker to become a champion today!

 Where Does Pai Gow Poker Come From?